 Frequently Asked Questions Click the drop-down arrows below for answers to some of our most frequently asked questions.

 A recent visitor-use and expectations study indicated significant crowding and congestion at Old Rag during certain times of the year.
 The study also revealed that most visitors agree that limiting users would improve their experience and safety, and better protect the rare ecological communities found on Old Rag.
-From March 1 - November 30, visitors to Old Rag Mountain need to purchase an Old Rag day-use ticket in advance, in addition to a Park entrance pass.
+From March 1 - November 30, visitors to Old Rag Mountain need to obtain an Old Rag day-use ticket in advance, in addition to a Park entrance pass.